tytydraco/yessleep/out/I_Burned_the_Dogs_Body_at_the_Crematorium_Then_I_Found_My_Bosss_Head_in_My_Car.md

 If you haven’t read [Part 1](https://www.reddit.com/r/nosleep/s/rVmvxz7Rhz), you should do that now.
 It turns out, killing Mutt was just the beginning.

 I had to tie up some loose ends first.
-The biggest problem was the Euthasol I injected into that abomination Mutt.
-On my first day back, I staged an accident—pretending to slip and drop the bottle, shattering it into a thousand brown glass shards.
+The biggest problem was the Euthasol I injected into that abomination.
+On my first day back, I staged an accident.
+I pretended to slip and drop the bottle, shattering it into a thousand brown glass shards.
 It made logging the waste more complicated, but it did the trick.
 I don’t condone my actions.
 You shouldn’t either.
 But at the time, I thought I was doing the right thing.

 I was wrong.